marine-cytometry/marine-cytometry.github.io/content/home.md

 ) }}

 Particle sorting based on anisotropic fluorescence signatures may require a combination of multiple angular signals.
-The MarCy data bus executes high-speed custom algorithms for sort classification.
+The MarCy data bus executes high-speed custom algorithms in real-time.

 Sorting on calculated properties requires consistent real-time signal processing.
 The MarCy bus accepts __user programmable FPGAs__ that perform data calculations for event classification on multiple